 You could make your Christmas party part of a charitable activity.
 For example, have girls collect non-food essential items like toilet paper, laundry soap and personal hygiene items that many families need -- but cannot buy with food stamps or get from food banks -- and bring them to the party.
 Package the items in care packages and make handmade Christmas cards to go with them, then drop them off at a local agency that helps needy families.

 Alternatively, if you participate in a Christmas toy drive, turn your Christmas party into a gift-wrapping event.
 Provide lots of paper and bows and let the girls make homemade tags that say "To a special boy/girl from Girl Scout Troop #."
-Of course, you can play Christmas music and serve up lots of Christmas goodies.
+Of course, you should absolutely play Christmas music and serve up lots of Christmas goodies.
+It goes without saying that Scout Christmas party games are a must.

 Turn a traditional Christmas party into an especially memorable event by playing games in between the cookie munching and hot chocolate drinking.
 Scoutingweb.com has a number of Christmas and holiday games specifically designed for Girl Scout troops.
 Offer small prizes for winners and take lots of pictures for parents and the troop scrapbook.